Eisenwave/voxel-compression-docs/src/flvc/results.md

 byte per voxel despite starting with 16 bytes per voxel (`x, y, z, argb`).
 At best, the file size is reduced by over 99%.
-It must be emphasized that in related work, the reference point is typically a voxel array where only a miniscule fraction consists of voxels.
+It must be emphasized that in related work, the reference point is typically a voxel array where only a minuscule fraction consists of voxels.
 Here, the reference point is a list of voxels with no empty space between.

 The level of compression has little impact on the size of the produced filed.